 As well as embedding single reports, you can also embed the full Piwik Dashboard.
 In Piwik, click on “Widgets”, and you will find the link to embed the full dashboard.
 This can be very useful for users who wish to integrate Piwik inside another dashboard or app.

-To customize the widget date, website id or initial view (table, graph chart, table showing goal metrics) you can edit the parameters in the URL in the embed code:
+To customise the widget date, website id or initial view (table, graph chart, table showing goal metrics) you can edit the parameters in the URL in the embed code:

 For example, to show widget data as a Bar Chart by default, you can set in the widget URL